He’d told her he wasn’t coming back. And he meant it.

 It’d been a rough night outside of the house; the endless parade of tiny crystal raindrops, the drunk murmuring of disorientated men and the thunderous humming of passing vehicles, but it was really nothing he couldn’t handle.
 Freedom came at a cost – he understood that – so if that meant surviving a few sleepless, chilly nights then so be it.

 Though he wasn’t prepared physically, he’d played and replayed every possible scenario he could think of in his head.
-He had a plan and he wasn’t messing it up this time.
+He had a plan, and he wasn’t messing it up.
 Not this time.
 He knew what he was going to say; he’d envisioned the smiles, the tears and the happiness.
 It was going to be perfect.
 He’d hopped off the train and found himself in the midst of the bustling city of London.
-Honestly, he didn’t think he’d get this far and he didn’t know what to do with himself at first.
+Honestly, he didn’t think he’d get this far, and he didn’t know what to do with himself at first.
 But it’s not like he could go back, could he?
-He flipped his hood on, burying his bewilderment in this strange city under a layer of thick material and shrugged his backpack higher on his arched back.
+He flipped his hood on, burying his bewilderment away from this strange city under a layer of thick material and shrugged his backpack higher on his arched back.

 His phone buzzed.